-No, not always, but even if the accident you are claiming for was not your fault, you could still lose your bonus.
-However, if your insurer can reclaim all of the costs from the other party, your no claims should not be affected.
+Not always, but even if the accident you are claiming for wasn’t your fault, you could still lose your bonus.
+However, if your insurer can reclaim all the costs from the other party, your no claims should not be affected.

 Here is a step by step guide to the claiming process, including what happens when an accident is not your fault.

 This will depend on your insurer, but in many cases you will lose your discount if a named driver claims on your policy.

 Some policies allow a named driver to earn no claims, but not many.
 If yours does, check your policy carefully to see if both discounts will be affected by a claim.

 You can find out more about adding a named driver to your policy here.